Using an employer of record in Mexico

 Hiring and paying employees in Mexico as a U.S.-based company can be a complex process, as you need to comply with Mexico’s local labor and employment laws, primarily the Federal Labor Law (FLL).

-Partnering with a Mexico Employer of Record (EOR), like Payoneer Workforce Management (WFM), makes this process a lot simpler.
+Partnering with a Mexico Employer of Record (EOR), like Payoneer Workforce Management, may help simplify this process.

-Find out more about how Payoneer WFM can help your business, or keep reading to learn about compliant hiring practices with an EOR in Mexico.
+Find out more about how Payoneer Workforce Management can help your business, or keep reading to learn about compliant hiring practices with an EOR in Mexico.

 How to hire employees in Mexico